 The most important thing to know when it comes to drinking in Slovakia is that some locally brewed spirits may be stronger than what you are used to, and that the standard shot glass is 40 ml, which may be more than what you are used to, too 🙂 Slovakia produces some well-known spirits and they all have a common name “pálenka” which means schnapps.
 Now we’ll guide you through those which you should definitely try while in Bratislava – and choose those that taste the best to you 🙂

 Slivovica is the most traditional Slovak drink.
-It has a plum taste, is quite strong (30 – 52 %) and best enjoyed chilled.
+It has a plum taste, and quite strong (37,5 – 52 %).
 You can also find this plum brandy under the name “slivka.”
 The most famous brand is Spiš Originál.
 There are also other flavors of this drink.
 The most popular is the pear one with the name “hruškovica” or “hruška” but you can also try the blueberry (čučoriedka), raspberry (malina) or apricot (marhuľa) flavors.

 Tatratea is considered to be our national drink because it originated in the High Tatra mountains.
 The story goes that people in the mountains used to drink herbal tea mixed with concentrated alcohol to keep themselves warm.
 In 2003 the idea of a tea-based herbal liqueur was created by Karloff.
 Tatratea is composed of black & white teas, herbs and natural fruit extracts and it comes in many flavors.
 Its most popular drink is Tatratea 52 % Original but you can get bottles from 17 to 72 %.
 The best is to drink it chilled or with an ice cube, and it also serves as the basis of long mixed drinks.